mmmuscus/Shadow-Functions-Engine/README.md

 * **walkablee:** This array holds all of the characters that don't block player movement.
 * **fileName:** This string holds the path from [the main .cpp file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/ShadowFunctionsEngine.cpp) to [the world.txt file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt).

 **How it's done & notes:** Firstly the function opens [the world.txt file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt).
 Then it starts looping through each character.
 If the character is an 'i' the function replaces it with a ' ' character for the texture (click [here](#2231-how-to-use-the-map-editor) if you want to find out why this is).
-Then the function loops through both the solid and walkable characters, and sets the correct attributes of [the structure](#322-map) to the correct walues.
+Then the function loops through both the solid and walkable characters, and sets the correct attributes of [the structure](#322-map) to the correct values.
 For more information about the map editor click [here](#223-the-map-editor).
 #### 3.4.3.6. initFOV
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp